sakaiproject/sakai/scormplayer/README.md

 This project was originally developed and maintained by UC Davis and made available on an ECL 1 license.
 Since the project was moved to GitHub, the license has been updated to ECL 2.

-UC Davis never got around to finishing the project and never took deployed the tool to production.
+UC Davis never got around to finishing the project and never deployed the tool to production.

 EDIA saw a growing demand for a working SCORM player for Sakai.
 EDIA has been fixing bugs and working on the code base at several points in time to improve the stability.
 Furthermore, the ability to